 You can easily tap anywhere on the face of Conditions to toggle it into an even simpler mode, showing only what it's like outside right now.
 Intentionally hiding all of the typical "noise" information associated with weather apps.

 Conditions also knows when it's dark outside and will automatically adjust it's look and feel to match the time of day.
 It has both a light and dark theme.

 I had a lot of fun making the website for Conditions.
-First off, it's all completely beautiful retina resolution.
+First off, it completely supports Retina and other high DPI screens.

 I also got to play around with a ton of subtle but awesome HTML5 and CSS techniques.
 Notice the app launching after the page loads?
 Try clicking/tapping the home button on the iPhone.
 Also be sure tap or hover over each of the different features screenshots.
 They all use some really neat CSS Keyframe animation techniques to subtly describe each of the app's features.